Equilibrium Computation in Resource Allocation Games: Running Time

 \subsection{Running Time \ADD}

-In~\cite[Corollary 5.2]{harks2016resource} Harks et al. proved that it takes time $nm(\delta/k)^2$ to execute $\ADD$.
-If their algorithm is applied to games with singleton strategy spaces and player-specific affine cost functions, the running time reduces to $O(nm^4)$.
+In~\cite[Theorem 5.2]{harks2016resource} Harks et al. proved that it takes time $nm(\delta/k)^2$ to execute $\ADD$.
+If their algorithm is applied to games with singleton strategy spaces and player-specific affine cost functions, we show next that the running time reduces to $O(nm^4)$.
 The main reason for this is that equilibria are not very sensitive under small changes in demands.